OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-19.md

 ## Matthew 19:6

-So they are no longer two, but one flesh.
-Therefore, what God has joined together, let no one separate.”
+Thus, they are no longer two, but now one flesh.
+Therefore, what God has joined, let no one divide.”

 ## Matthew 19:7